 - See below for full tips and details

-This time around, my offer is to book 3 trips and travel by May 10, 2020 and I’ll get 2,500 bonus miles.
-Over the past few quarters, I’ve decreased from earning 22,000 miles to 5,600 mimles to now 2,500 miles — offers really range.
+This time around, my offer is to book two trips each costing $250+ and travel by January 31, 2022 and I’ll get 5,300 bonus miles.
+During previous promotions, Nick had offers to earn 22,000 miles, 5,600 miles, or 2,500 miles — offers really range.
 A few things to know about the Mile Play promotion: